ramsafin/chemical-formula-parser/README.md

 Implement a program that reads a chemical-formula-like string, parses it according to the following rules, and outputs the counts of each element.
 The output format is free: simply print all found elements and their counts.
 The program should be designed to be easily extendable as new parts are added.

-> Each part is implemented step-by-step (see the tags to refer to each part).

 ### Part 1.
 Single-element tokens

 The input is a single element token: an uppercase letter followed by optional lowercase letters, with an optional positive integer count (default = 1).
 Invalid tokens (zero or negative counts, incorrect casing, leading digits) must be rejected with a clear error.